Nexus User Scripts

 The simulation objects created in this way are just data.
 They represent requests for particular simulations to be carried out at a later time.
 No simulation runs are actually performed during the creation of these objects.
 A basic example of generation input for each of the four major codes currently supported by Nexus is given below.

-Quantum Espresso (PWSCF) generation:
+Quantum ESPRESSO (PWSCF) generation:

 scf = generate_pwscf(